 Questions to Stop Asking (And What to Ask Instead)

 Some morning meeting questions actively make things worse.
-These are the ones I retired — and what I replaced them with:
+Here are the ones I retired, along with what I put in their place:

 Stop AskingWhy It FailsAsk Instead